Edlavio/awesome-landing-pages/README.md

 # Awesome Landing Pages
-A list of awesome landing pages made during your study that you can use for inspiration:
+A list of awesome landing pages made during my study that you can use for inspiration:

 [Construction](https://construction-edlavio.vercel.app/) - A modern landing page for an Building Company, featuring a clean design, vibrant colors.